-A. Know the Logistics.
+B. Know the Logistics.

-Every courtroom is different.
+Because every courtroom is different, visit the courtroom where you will be trying your case well in advance of trial.
 Some are huge and local practice rules do not allow the lawyer to move very close to the jury; while others are so small that there is barely enough room for the people much less some huge exhibit.
 Exhibits must be made with these differences in mind.
 Regardless of the size of the courtroom, exhibits must be transported to the courtroom.
 Know what size will fit in your car.
-This writer insists on having 90% of his illustration type exhibits in a 30x40 inch format because that is the biggest exhibit which will fit in car with a large trunk.38
+This writer insists on having 90% of his illustration type exhibits in a 30x40 inch format because that is the biggest exhibit which will fit in a car with a large trunk.49